 Figure 13: a) Parity diagram of the data points predicted using partial least square (PLS) regression to predict z-average with 7 LVs, b) Coefficients of the PLS regression model based on Raman data

 Figure 14 shows the predictions of experiments 1, 2, 5 and 7.
-It can be seen that for experiments 2 and 7, the predictions follow well the DLS reference values.
+It can be seen that for experiments 2 and 7, the predictions follow the DLS reference values well.
 However, for experiments 1 and 5 the predictions differ from the DLS measurement.
-Some negative value can be observed for experiment 1 that have no significance and that might indicate a problem of robustness of the model and the trend of the prediction is hardly representative of the evolution of the particle size.
+Some negative values can be observed for experiment 1 that have no significance and that might indicate a problem of robustness of the model and the trend of the prediction is hardly representative of the evolution of the particle size.
 Figure 15 shows the prediction of experiment 8, as external validation.
 A good agreement between DLS and the prediction model can be observed.

 Figure 14: Prediction of z-average for experiments 1, 2, 5 and 7 by the Raman PLS model of calibration